isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 ## Evening Primrose

-My best friend, Ryuji, was one of the members of the Kagoshima tour group.
+My best friend, Ryuji, was one of the Kagoshima tour group members.

 "You are terrible.
 You just left without a word."
 He said as soon as we met and slapped me hard on the back.